You can cancel an online purchase without charge and within short time limits if the merchant has not respected certain requirements.

 Exceptions: purchases not covered by these rules

-Other recourse options after the prescribed deadlines
+Other recourse options beyond the prescribed time limits

 If you did not cancel your purchase within the prescribed time limits, you may have other recourse options if the merchant has failed to respect any of their commitments.
 For more information, please contact the Office de la protection du consommateur.
 The Contact us page provides all of our contact information.
 You can also consult a lawyer.